 Source Settings

-Learn about the settings you can change for a source.
+Learn about the settings you can change for a file source.

 Overview

-Each source has a set of configurable settings, such as the file regex and cleansing options.
-Source settings are changed in the global workspace and once saved, changes cannot be rolled back.
+Each file source has a set of configurable settings, such as the file regex and cleansing options.
+Source settings are changed in the global workspace, and once saved, changes cannot be rolled back.
+Most settings are not applicable to table sources.

 To find the source's settings: